 2022 - Along the west side of the building.
 Photo: Bill Counter

-2022 - Closer to Hollywood Blvd.
+2022 - The west side of the building but closer to Hollywood Blvd.
 At the right are the gates that all the house left exits feed toward.
 The windows we see above the gates are on the stairs to the booth and in the balcony level ladies lounge.
 Photo: Bill Counter

 Pages about the Pantages Theatre: